jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 ### Retirement of and redirection from previous venues

 To limit confusion, each VisionEval Predecessor Model should clearly identify that future focus and development has migrated from that model to the VisionEval framework.
-Currently, it seems as though they are being actively developed and maintained (from project website and their github code), which will cause confusion that they are “competing” projects.
+Currently, it seems as though they are being actively developed and maintained since they don't have a redirect to VisionEval (from project website and their github code), which causes confusion that they are “competing” projects.

 > Each predecessor project should clearly direct users to the appropriate VisionEval resource and very clearly indicate its replacement via a statement such as `RPAT is now transitioning to VisionEval.
 Please refer to VisionEval project for all information post RPAT version X`.